sstill88/SCINET-GEOSPATIAL-RESEARCH-WG/content/0-PreMeeting.md

   3. I want to run XXX scenarios of my model (varying the forcing/input parameters).
 The model is compatible with Linux.

 Please submit an application to User.Name@usda.gov.
 In your email, please include ~3-5 sentences describing the computational bottleneck, ideal outcomes, and any other pertinent information.

+## SCINet Access

+link to tutorial detailing the process to get credentialed/activitated:

+Public URL to access JupyterHub:

 ## Guide on Software